Surgery on Anosov flows using bi-contact geometry: The geodesic flow on the unit tangent bundle of a hyperbolic surface

 We now describe a special knot $L$ on the Birkhoff torus that plays a very important role in numerous applications.
-This is defined by the angle $\theta=\frac{\pi}{2}$ on each fiber along $\gamma$ and has the following remarkable properties
+This knot is defined by the angle $\theta=\frac{\pi}{2}$ on each fiber along $\gamma$ and has the following remarkable properties (see \fullref{bundles1} and \fullref{fig:birkhoff foliations}).

 \begin{enumerate} \item $L$ is a Legendrian knot for the contact structure $\eta_+$ preserved by the flow, \item $L$ is transverse to the weak stable and unstable foliations, \item $L$ is a Legendrian-transverse knot with respect to the bi-contact structure $(\ker\alpha_-,\ker\alpha_+)$.